Do You Have What It Takes to Drive With Uber? Everything You Need to Know

-Before you hit the road, though, we want to share with you exactly how you could become an Uber driver-partner.
+Before you hit the road, though, we want to share with you exactly how you can sign up to drive with Uber.
 Unfortunately, it’s not as easy as downloading the app and driving around town.
 But it is pretty easy if you know what to expect.

 Depending on where you live, requirements will vary.
 However, you’ll need to meet some basic requirements before hitting the gas almost anywhere.

 - Be at least 21 years of age.

 - Have at least one year of licensed driving experience in the U.S. (or three years if you are under 23 years old).